hyperledger-labs/blockchain-carbon-accounting/supply-chain/example/README.md

 pip install -r requirements.txt
 ```

-Set your OFBiz/opentaps database credentials in `config.py`.
+Set your OFBiz/opentaps or Quantum View database credentials in `config.py`.

 Create a new table using sql/create_table.sql